markdrago/pgsanity/README.md

 ## Installation
 ### Dependencies
 - Python >= 2.7
-    - May work with Python 2.6 if you install argparse (`sudo pip install argparse`)
+    - May work with Python 2.6 if you install argparse (`pip install argparse`)
     - If you need support for Python < 2.6 let me know
 - ecpg
     - Ubuntu/Debian: `sudo apt-get install libecpg-dev`